mozilla/skywriter/docs/userguide/vcs.html.markdown

 : URL of the repository (generally an http, https or ssh URL)

 Project name
-: name of the project to create in Bespin.
-You can leave this blank, and Bespin will use what comes after the last / in the URL.
+: name of the project to create in Skywriter.
+You can leave this blank, and Skywriter will use what comes after the last / in the URL.

 VCS Type
 : which version control system is used by this repository

 VCS User
 : For distributed VCSes (Mercurial, Git), what username should appear in your commits for this project.
-You can also use the global Bespin setting "vcsuser" to set this value.
+You can also use the global Skywriter setting "vcsuser" to set this value.

 Authentication
 : None (used for read-only access to public repositories), Only for writing (if it's a public repository that you have write access to) and For reading and writing (if it's a private repository)

-If you tell Bespin, via the Authentication options, that you have write access to the repository, additional fields will be displayed so that you can configure the write access.
+If you tell Skywriter, via the Authentication options, that you have write access to the repository, additional fields will be displayed so that you can configure the write access.

 Keychain password
-: password used to store your remote login credentials securely on the Bespin server
+: password used to store your remote login credentials securely on the Skywriter server

 Push to URL
 : Sometimes you will use a different URL for pushing than pulling, perhaps using http to pull and ssh to push.
 This allows you to set the URL for pushing.

 Authentication type
-: Bespin can use SSH for authentication or username/password.
-See the `keychain getkey` command for more information about Bespin's SSH authentication.
+: Skywriter can use SSH for authentication or username/password.
+See the `keychain getkey` command for more information about Skywriter's SSH authentication.

 Username
 : You should always fill in the username that you will be using to log into the remote system

 Password
 : If you are using username/password authentication rather than SSH, you will type in your password here.
-This password will be stored in your encrypted Bespin keychain.
+This password will be stored in your encrypted Skywriter keychain.

 ##### hg init #####

-If you don't need to maintain your files in a remote version control system, you can use the `hg init` command to initialize a Mercurial repository for the currently selected Bespin project.
+If you don't need to maintain your files in a remote version control system, you can use the `hg init` command to initialize a Mercurial repository for the currently selected Skywriter project.

 ##### vcs add #####

 Adds files to the version control system.
 This concept is familiar in most VCSes.
 If you create a new file, it is not automatically placed under version control. `vcs add` on its own will add the '''current''' file to the VCS. `vcs add -a` will add all files.
-You can also list specific files within the currently selected Bespin project.
+You can also list specific files within the currently selected Skywriter project.

 This does not access remote files, so you will not need your keychain password for this command.

 ##### vcs commit #####

-Commits changes '''to the local repository''' within Bespin.
+Commits changes '''to the local repository''' within Skywriter.
 You need to provide a commit message, which you should put in quotes on the command line.

 This does not access remote files, so you will not need your keychain password for this command.

 ##### vcs diff #####

-Shows you the differences between your current set of files and what's checked into the local repository in Bespin.
+Shows you the differences between your current set of files and what's checked into the local repository in Skywriter.
 Without any options, `vcs diff` will show a diff for the current file. `vcs diff -a` shows diffs for all of the files and you can also list specific filenames within the current project for which you'd like to see diffs.

 This does not access remote files, so you will not need your keychain password for this command.

 ##### keychain getkey #####

-As mentioned in the section ''Securely accessing remote systems'', Bespin will generate an SSH public/private keypair for you.
+As mentioned in the section ''Securely accessing remote systems'', Skywriter will generate an SSH public/private keypair for you.
 The `keychain getkey` command will display your public key so that you can copy and paste it into the remote host.
-After you do that, Bespin should be able to access the remote system.
+After you do that, Skywriter should be able to access the remote system.

-When your key is first generated, you will need to enter your keychain password so that Bespin can securely store your private key in your keychain file.
+When your key is first generated, you will need to enter your keychain password so that Skywriter can securely store your private key in your keychain file.
 After this initial key generation step, you will not need to enter your keychain password for the `keychain getkey` command.

 ##### vcs push #####